What is VectorStyler

 Import Native AI Files

 VectorStyler implements a native AI file import support.
-All high level editing options are preserved, including many of the shape distortions, image effects and mesh gradients.
+All high level editing options are preserved, including many of the shape distortions, image effects, mesh gradients, and vector brushes.
 In case the user prefers to import an AI file using the PDF stream, uncheck the Import Adobe Illustrator option in the Preferences / Storage view.

 And much more…